-German Military: Adolf Hitler meets with his two army chiefs, Colonel General Franz Halder, Chief of the General Staff, and Field Marshal Walther von Brauchitsch, Commander-in-Chief of the Army.
+German Military: Adolf Hitler meets with his two army chiefs, Colonel-General Franz Halder, Chief of the General Staff, and Field Marshal Walther von Brauchitsch, Commander-in-Chief of the Army.
 They discuss the plans for Operation Barbarossa, which Hitler approves and following which he begins preparing a Fuhrer Directive.
-The operational plan at this time, which eventually will be called Operation Barbarossa, for now is called Operation Otto.
+The operational plan at this time, which eventually will be called Operation Barbarossa, for now, is called Operation Otto.
 The Germans have a tendency to re-use code names, and Otto is named after the crown prince of Austria-Hungary at the time, Otto von Habsburg.
 It previously was used to refer to the Anschluss with Austria in 1938.

 The plan at this stage envisions three axes of invasion in the north, center, and south of the Soviet border.
-The strength of each prong will remain a subject of much deliberation and disagreement over coming months - some of the Generals prefer maximum effort in the direction of Moscow, while Hitler sees the taking of the Soviet capital as essentially pointless.
-Tentative timing for the invasion is May 1941.
+The strength of each prong will remain a subject of much deliberation and disagreement over the coming months - some of the Generals prefer maximum effort in the direction of Moscow, while Hitler sees the taking of the Soviet capital as essentially pointless.
+The tentative timing for the invasion is May 1941.

 Another topic broached at the meeting is Operation Felix.
-Hitler is trying to convince Franco to allow passage of German troops, but the Spaniards do not want to alienate the British.
+Hitler is trying to convince Franco to allow the passage of German troops, but the Spaniards do not want to alienate the British.
 Hitler tentatively sets 10 January as the date for the Wehrmacht to cross the border and 4/5 February for Operation Felix itself.
 Everything, however, depends upon Franco's assent - though some in the German High Command, such as Reichsmarschall Hermann Goering, think that the Wehrmacht should cross the border regardless of what Franco allows.